Share

 I can understand the temptation to let loose on stage and describe how your product or service works.
 Long before you let the audience in on your dirty little secret that you are promoting a business, you owe them value.

 Your business messaging comes in three phases.
 First, you speak to the universe.
 The ethos behind the work that you do, and your back story as to what brought you from birth, through life's adventures, and onto the stage.
+Most importantly, tap into their understanding of your subject.

 Let's take a closer look at each of the three phases of communication for your business.

-The message that you put out to the universe, especially from a stage where you are the featured presenter, should have very little to do with your product.
-You want to show the audience that you are bigger than your product.
-The stage is a place to show your empathy for the audience, and not how you make your money.
-Show the need for your product, not the features and benefits of it.
+The message that you put out to the universe, especially from a stage where you are the featured presenter, should have very little to do with your business.
+You want to show that you are bigger than your product.

 Somewhere along the line, you suggest to your audience you are in the business of solving the problems that you present.
 Let them know that you are available for further consultation.
 Build a bridge from your group keynote presentation to a one-on-one meeting, then let them cross that bridge.

-Whenever she speaks, she goes straight to the features and benefits.
-She thinks that “sell” is a four-letter word.
-Instead of saving the sales pitch for the right time, she takes to the stage like Steve Jobs rolling out the iPhone.
+So many people roll out the sales pitch on stage.
+Suddenly an informative and inspirational speech becomes an infomercial.
+Instead of saving the sales pitch for the right time, people take the stage like Steve Jobs rolling out the iPhone.

 Save the pitch for the sales call.
 Savor the moment and share the essence of who you are and what you do before even alluding to a product for sale.